-While the cloud is an extremely hot topic from small businesses all the way to global enterprises, it is still a pretty broad concept that covers a lot of online territory.
+The cloud is a hot topic for small businesses all the way to global enterprises, but remains a broad concept that covers a lot of online territory.
 As you begin to consider switching your business to the cloud, whether it be for application or infrastructure deployment, it is more important than ever to understand the differences and advantages of the various cloud services.

 SaaS: Software as a Service

-Software as a Service, also known as cloud application services, represent the most commonly utilized option for businesses in the cloud market.
-SaaS utilizes the internet to deliver applications to its users, which are managed by a third-party vendor.
-A majority of SaaS applications are run directly through the web browser, and do not require any downloads or installations on the client side.
+Software as a Service, also known as cloud application services, represents the most commonly utilized option for businesses in the cloud market.
+SaaS utilizes the internet to deliver applications, which are managed by a third-party vendor, to its users.
+A majority of SaaS applications run directly through your web browser, which means they do not require any downloads or installations on the client side.

-Due to its web delivery model, SaaS eliminates the need to download and install applications on each individual computer; a nightmare for IT staff.
-With SaaS, vendors manage all of the potential technical issues, such as data, middleware, servers, and storage, while businesses can simply streamline their maintenance and support.
+Due to its web delivery model, SaaS eliminates the need to have IT staff download and install applications on each individual computer.
+With SaaS, vendors manage all potential technical issues, such as data, middleware, servers, and storage, resulting in streamlined maintenance and support for the business.

 SaaS provides numerous advantages to employees and companies by greatly reducing the time and money spent on tedious tasks such as installing, managing, and upgrading software.
-This frees up a lot of time for technical staff to spend on more pressing matters and issues within the organization.
+This frees up plenty of time for technical staff to spend on more pressing matters and issues within the organization.